 In terms of what you’re eating, the time to wait to exercise after eating:

-- if you have simply had a snack or a small meal, then where you are intending on taking a run, ideally you should wait one to two hours before exercise or at the minimum wait 30 minutes.
+- if you have simply had a pre-workout snack or a small meal, then where you are intending on taking a run, ideally you should wait one to two hours before exercise, or at the minimum wait 30 minutes.

-A light snack can of course give you that fuel you need to make it through your exercises, so where you do opt to exercise after eating a light snack go for a piece of fruit or a healthy yoghurt.
+A light snack can of course give you that workout fuel you need to make it through your exercises, so where you do opt to exercise after eating a light snack go for a piece of fruit, a healthy yoghurt or granola bar.

 Exercise after eating… Now you’re in the know!